botcrypto-io/awesome-crypto-trading-bots/README.md

 ## Open source bots

 * [Backtrader](https://github.com/mementum/backtrader) - A feature-rich Python framework for backtesting and trading.
 * [Cassandre](https://github.com/cassandre-tech/cassandre-trading-bot) -  Cassandre makes it easy to create and run a Java crypto trading bot.
 Cassandre takes care of exchange connections, accounts, orders, and position management.
 * [crypto-trading-bot](https://github.com/Haehnchen/crypto-trading-bot) - Crypto trading bot in Node.js for Bitfinex, Bitmex, and Binance.
-* [CryptoSignal](https://github.com/CryptoSignal/Crypto-Signal) - Crypto trading bot in python for Bittrex, Binance, Bittrex, Bitfinex, Coinbase, ...
+* [CryptoSignal](https://github.com/CryptoSignal/Crypto-Signal) - Crypto trading bot in python for Bittrex, Binance, Bittrex, Bitfinex, Coinbase, etc.
 * [fast-trade](https://github.com/jrmeier/fast-trade) - Backtesting library utilizing pandas and technical analysis indicator, built with strategy portability and performance in mind for back-test trading strategies.
 * [freqtrade](https://github.com/freqtrade/freqtrade) - Freqtrade is a free and open source crypto trading bot written in Python.
 It is designed to support all major exchanges and be controlled via Telegram.
 It contains backtesting, plotting and money management tools as well as strategy optimization by machine learning.
-* [gekko](https://github.com/askmike/gekko) - [DEPRECATED] Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
+* [gekko](https://github.com/askmike/gekko) - DEPRECATED - Gekko is a Bitcoin TA trading and backtesting platform that connects to popular Bitcoin exchanges.
 It is written in JavaScript and runs on Node.js.
 * [Hummingbot](https://github.com/coinalpha/hummingbot) - Hummingbot is an open-source project that integrates cryptocurrency trading on both centralized exchanges and decentralized protocols.
 It allows users to run a client that executes customized, automated trading strategies for cryptocurrencies.
 * [jesse](https://github.com/jesse-ai/jesse) - Jesse is an advanced crypto trading framework which aims to simplify researching and defining trading strategies.
 * [K](https://github.com/ctubio/Krypto-trading-bot) - K is a very low latency market making trading bot with a fully featured web interface.
 It can place and cancel orders on one of several supported cryptocoin exchanges in less than a few miliseconds per order on a decent machine.
-* [Kelp](https://github.com/stellar/kelp) - Kelp is a free and open-source market making bot for the Stellar universal marketplace and for centralized exchanges such as Binance, Kraken, CoinbasePro, ...
+* [Kelp](https://github.com/stellar/kelp) - Kelp is a free and open-source market making bot for the Stellar universal marketplace and for centralized exchanges such as Binance, Kraken, CoinbasePro, etc.
 * [magic8bot](https://github.com/magic8bot/magic8bot) - Magic8bot is a cryptocurrency trading bot using Node.js and MongoDB.
-* [Octobot](https://github.com/Drakkar-Software/OctoBot) - Powerful fully modular open-source cryptocurrency trading bot with trading tools, a backtesting engine, an user interface, ...
+* [Octobot](https://github.com/Drakkar-Software/OctoBot) - Powerful fully modular open-source cryptocurrency trading bot with trading tools, a backtesting engine, an user interface, etc.
 * [QtBitcoinTrader](https://github.com/JulyIghor/QtBitcoinTrader) - Secure multi crypto exchange trading client.
 This software helps you open and cancel orders very fast.
 Real time data monitoring.
 Developed on pure Qt, uses OpenSSL, AES 256 key and secret protection.
-* [WolfBot](https://github.com/Ekliptor/WolfBot) - Crypto currency trading bot written in TypeScript for NodeJS.
+* [WolfBot](https://github.com/Ekliptor/WolfBot) - Crypto currency trading bot written in TypeScript for Node.js.
 * [wolfinch](https://github.com/ldmonko/wolfinch) - A Python trading bot supporting algorithmic trading for equity market and cryptocurrency exchanges.
 The modularized implementation is easily extensible to support more exchanges, trading strategies and indicators.
 A simple UI is available out of the box to view trades and allow basic controls in operation.
 * [zenbot](https://github.com/DeviaVir/zenbot) - Zenbot is a command-line cryptocurrency trading bot using Node.js and MongoDB.

 ## Technical analysis libraries

-* [catalyst](https://github.com/enigmampc/catalyst) - [DEPRECATED] An algorithmic trading library for crypto-assets written in Python.
+* [catalyst](https://github.com/enigmampc/catalyst) - DEPRECATED - An algorithmic trading library for crypto-assets written in Python.
 * [finta](https://github.com/peerchemist/finta) - Common financial technical indicators implemented in Pandas.
 * [stocklook](https://github.com/zbarge/stocklook) - A crypto currency library for trading & market making bots, account management, and data analysis.
 * [ta](https://github.com/bukosabino/ta) - A Technical Analysis library useful to do feature engineering from financial time series datasets (Open, Close, High, Low, Volume) built on Pandas and Numpy.